 The programme for students reading Part II is much more varied because of the wide range of options available, but students can generally reckon on at least one essay a week and concomitant supervision a week.

 The Classical community at Pembroke is exceptionally strong.
-It includes Dr Torsten Meissner (Director of Studies, University Senior Lecturer in Classical Philology and Linguistics), Dr Renaud Gagné (University Reader in Greek literature and language), Dr Moreed Arbabzadah (Academic Associate, Greek and Latin language and linguistics), and Professor Michael Reeve, emeritus Kennedy Professor of Latin.
+It includes Dr Torsten Meissner (Director of Studies, University Senior Lecturer in Classical Philology and Linguistics), Dr Renaud Gagné (University Reader in Greek literature and language), Dr Moreed Arbabzadah (Affiliated Lecturer in Classics), and Professor Michael Reeve, emeritus Kennedy Professor of Latin.
 At any one time there are several graduate students studying for the M.Phil or PhD degree.
 The College has a large contingent of Classics students, whose performance in University examinations in recent years has been among the best in Cambridge.
 Furthermore, individual Pembroke classicists have regularly topped the examination list.

 Pembroke aims to take four or five undergraduates to read Classics each year, though the numbers vary to mirror the quality of the field.

 Classics in the University in general has moved into a new era; it is now possible to do Classics without Latin or Greek A-level, or equivalent, and a special four-year course has been designed for this.
 Please contact Dr Meissner for individual advice if you have neither Latin nor Greek at A-level.
 Pembroke welcomes this development and we strongly believe that the necessary structures are firmly in place in Pembroke to give students all the necessary academic and pastoral support.
 We were among the first colleges to admit students for the new course and are keen to maintain our high and diverse profile.
-The minimum requirement is normally Latin or Greek GCSE although this is flexible and potential applicants with this profile should contact Director of Studies, Dr Torsten Meissner, directly.
+The minimum requirement is normally Latin or Greek GCSE for those who have had the opportunity to study the ancient languages although this is somewhat flexible.
+Applications from candidates who have not had the opportunity to study Latin or Greek at GCSE are equally welcome.
+Such candidates are encouraged to contact the Director of Studies, Dr Torsten Meissner, directly for individual advice.

 For the three-year course, applicants should have studied at least one of the Classical languages to A-level, or IB Higher level, or equivalent.
 No other A-level, or equivalent, subjects are stipulated or deemed inappropriate.
 There are no fixed quotas for the three- and four-year course respectively.
 Potential applicants studying for other qualifications (e.g. applicants from outside the UK) should contact Dr Meissner for advice.